junxit/us-congress-bills-110/bill.md

   >   - **(1)** *In general* In the case of a distribution (directly or indirectly) of any property from a nongrantor trust to a covered expatriate—
   >     - **(A)** the trustee shall deduct and withhold from such distribution an amount equal to 30 percent of the taxable portion of the distribution, and
   >     - **(B)** if the fair market value of such property exceeds its adjusted basis in the hands of the trust, gain shall be recognized to the trust as if such property were sold to the expatriate at its fair market value.
-  >   - **(2)** *Taxable portion* For purposes of this subsection, the term taxable portion means, with respect to any distribution, that portion of the distribution which would be includible in the gross income of the covered expatriate if such expatriate were subject to the tax imposed by this chapter.
+  >   - **(2)** *Taxable portion* For purposes of this subsection, the term taxable portion means, with respect to any distribution, that portion of the distribution which would be includible in the gross income of the covered expatriate if such expatriate continued to be subject to tax as a citizen or resident of the United States.
   >   - **(3)** *Nongrantor trust* For purposes of this subsection, the term nongrantor trust means the portion of any trust that the individual is not considered the owner of under subpart E of part I of subchapter J. The determination under the preceding sentence shall be made immediately before the expatriation date.
   >   - **(4)** *Special rules relating to withholding* For purposes of this subsection—
   >     - **(A)** rules similar to the rules of subsection (d)(6) shall apply, and